Setting Up Your First GitHub Repository: A Step-by-Step Guide

 Finding Your Way to Repository Creation

-Once you’re logged into GitHub, you’ll see your avatar in the top-right corner.
+Once you’re logged into GitHub, look for your avatar in the top-right corner.
 Click it and select “Your repositories” from the dropdown.
-This is your repository dashboard – think of it as your code library.

 Your GitHub repository

 You’ll see a green “New” button.
-Click it, and let’s set up your repository’s new home.
+Click it - that’s where we’ll set up your repository.

 Naming and Configuring Your Repository